Renew/Upgrade Account

 - Go to Settings -> Identities and create the identity.
 This will be the To address for the incoming mail you want to specifically automatically PGP encrypt).
 Ie. encrypt@alias.domain.com or alias@domain.com, etc.

-- Go to Settings -> Manage PGP Keys and create or import a key for this identity (shut off the switches for the other identities listed when creating this key).
+- Go to Settings -> Manage PGP Keys and create or import a key for this identity (turn on the switches the identity you want to auto encrypt).
 If importing, you only need to import the public pgp key if using a third party client or Mailvelope.
 You need a key pair if using just the web mail interface.

 - Go to Settings -> Auto-Encryption and add the identity (ie. alias@domain.com)